 - Collect all your urine for the next 24 hours, keeping the storage container refrigerated.

-- Collect your first morning urine on the second day at the same time you began the test yesterday.
+- Collect your first morning urine on the second day at the same time you began the test on the previous day.

 If you’re collecting your baby’s urine, you’ll receive special urine collection bags with adhesive paper to keep them in place.
 Follow these steps:

 - Wash the area around your baby’s urethra, which is the area where urine comes out of their body.

 - Place the urine collection bag on your baby.
 For boys, place their entire penis in the bag.
 For girls, place the bag over their labia.
 You may place a diaper over the bag.

 - Check the bag frequently, and drain urine from the bag into the urine collection container.
 Replace the used bag with a clean one.